-Facilitators we interviewed also pointed out that while moderators have the final right of interpreting what has happened and who is on the right or wrong, restorative justice seeks to give agency to victims and offenders.
-Moderators' power may create prejudices against victims or offenders and reduce their power and agency in the restorative justice process:
+Facilitators also pointed out that while moderators have the final right to interpret what has happened and who is right or wrong, restorative justice practices seek to give agency to victims and offenders.
+Moderators' power may create prejudices against victims or offenders and reduce their agency in the restorative justice process:

 \begin{quote}\textit{ ``As facilitators I'm never like, `Oh I take side with this story.'
 I'm always multi-partial, I hold the stories and then it's up for the individuals to figure out what's right to move forward.''
 (P5) }\end{quote}